 Director of Piano Studies

-Cholakova is a recipient of Rislov Foundation Scholarship of University of Michigan, awarded to musicians nationwide, for their high achievements in the field of music.
+Elena Cholakova is a recipient of Rislov Foundation Scholarship of University of Michigan, awarded to musicians nationwide, for their high achievements in the field of music.
 Specializing in Chopin's Preludes, Op.28, she presented a lecture recital at the 3rd World Piano Conference in Novi Sad, Serbia focusing on the different editions of the piece.
 A dedicated educator, Cholakova holds a special interest for teaching.
-Her students have won top prizes at a number of national and international competitions.
+Her students have won top prizes at a numerous national and international competitions.

 Dr. Cholakova holds a MMus and DMus in piano performance from Northwestern University.
 She serves as Director of Piano Studies at Emory University and Director of the Emory Young Artist Piano Competition.